Fly Fishing for Peacock Bass

 Sinking lines are much more effective for streamers than floating lines.
 Don't bring just any old sink tip.
 An integrated sinking line such as a Rio 24-foot 300-grain Density Compensated line is easier to cast and can be fished on anything from an 8 to 10 weight rod.
 If you like, bring a floating line with a drastic weight-forward taper for poppers and sliders but be aware that big fish are more readily caught on sinking lines.

 Leaders: Peacocks are not leader shy.
 Most fly anglers use a straight shot (approximately six feet) of flexible 50 pound monofilament leader.
 Anything lighter can be snapped off like sewing thread if that fifteen 'pounder' runs you into a wood pile.
 You will go through a lot of leader material, because of the peacock's abrasive teeth.
-We recommend buying a spool of soft monofilament leader material.
+We recommend buying a spool of soft monofilament leader material (we like Jinkai 50 lb. test soft mono).
 If you're trying for an IGFA record, you'll have to follow their leader specifications, of course.

 Suggestions - We do not provide fly fishing gear.
 You must bring your own.
 Fly fishing for peacocks is very productive, but can be tiring if you're not used to blind casting and rapidly stripping a heavy-weight fly rod all day long.
 If you find yourself tiring, why not consider switching off to baitcasting or spinning tackle (which we provide at no charge) from time to time to give yourself a break.